والأداء أنواع كامل و قاصر و ما هو شبيه بالقضاء

 وأداء القيمة فيما إذا تزوج علي عبد بغير عينه حتى تجبر على القبول كما لو أتاها بالمسمي

-Furthermore, the Aḥnāf allow this as they say the essence of the slave is known, but its characteristics are unknown.
-Therefore, in order to remove any possibility of argument between the husband and wife it is necessary to give an average slave, and this is only known by valuing the slave in monetary terms.
-Therefore, it is as if the value of the slave is the aṣl, and this is what is being given; thus it resembles adāʾ.
+The Aḥnāf permit this because the essence of the slave is known while the characteristics are not.
+To remove any ground for dispute between husband and wife, an average slave must be given, and that is determined only by valuing the slave in monetary terms.
+The value of the slave thus stands as the aṣl; what is given is that, and so the performance resembles adāʾ.

 وعلي هذا قال أبو حنيفة في القطع ثم القتل عمدا للولي فعلهما